Assessing Your Content Strategy for Career Development Potential

-President & CEO Chris Bond and VP of Partner & Product Management Tim Carlsson hosted a breakout session at Cornerstone Convergence titled, Assessing Your Content Strategy for Career Development Potential.
+CEO Chris Bond and President Tim Carlsson hosted a breakout session at Cornerstone Convergence titled, Assessing Your Content Strategy for Career Development Potential.
 In this session, they looked at how content impacts the overall strategy of learning in your organization.

 Attendees were provided tools and ideas on how they can develop their own content strategy as part of a larger learning strategy that allows for growth and development inside your organization.